amrut-prabhu/pos-tagger-deep-learning/README.md

 ## Results

-The following are the results when using `model-file` (Bidirectional LSTM model without character embeddings).
+The following are the results when using a Bidirectional LSTM model (without character embeddings).
 Training time is restricted to 10 minutes.
 Testing time for `6.test` is restricted to 2 minutes.